-The supporting information states that the proposal is a diversification opportunity for the agricultural operation which is based at Langley Priory.
+The supporting information states that the proposal is a diversification opportunity for an agricultural operation.
 As such, the proposal can be considered to be a farm diversification scheme and would fall within category (b) of Policy S3.

 The overarching principle of the NPPF is to protect the countryside, but to allow sustainable development where appropriate.
 The NPPF states that there are three dimensions to sustainable development: - economic; social; and environmental.
 There is support and encouragement for sustainable development and the sensitive exploitation of renewable energy sources within the NPPF.